How should I decide between primary or secondary level teaching?

 When do I need to apply by?

-Applications are expected to open in October 2017 and will remain open until each course is full.
-Read more about preparing and submitting your application on page 28.
+Applications are expected to open in October 2019 and will remain open until each course is full.

 Have a question we haven’t answered here?
 Email our PGCE Admissions team at: firstname.lastname@example.org